 Since it’s spring and the weather is starting to get nice, I decided to make a wind chime.
+In this post I’ll be sharing How to Make a Wind Chime using Repurposed Materials.
 I used a cover from the ceiling fan that used to hang in our living room.

 I was inspired by this cute wind chime from One Time Through, and the use of washers.
 I had a stash of washers that I first spray painted black, and then brush painted off white.
 I tied 2 washers each onto a strand of jute twine.
 I wanted to make sure I would get enough sound coming from this homemade wind chime. 😉